Category Archives: Science Fiction Films

 Still, Edward Scissorhands is entertaining and fascinating.

-The Gothic mansion where Peg discovers Edward is a deliciously creative set-piece that has the classic Burton stamp.
-The director is so defined by his artistic sets and art design that half the fun with the film is discovering and noticing these fabulous creations.
+The Gothic mansion where Peg discovers Edward is a deliciously creative set piece that has the classic Burton stamp.
+The director is so defined by his artistic sets and design that half the fun of the film is discovering and noticing these fabulous creations.

 The mainstream part comes with the story and a smattering of 1982’s E.T. sentimentality included to win over middle-American audiences.
 This isn’t bad but it does lighten the heavy drama and sinister approach that Burton could have honed in on.